PLanAR: Planning-Language-Grounded Agentic Reasoning for Robot Manipulation: Experiment Details

 4. Goal Checker.
 For task-level parsing evaluation, we record 16 final-scene cases and ask the VLM to judge whether the task goal is satisfied.
 Each model is evaluated with three runs.
 Ground-truth labels are provided by five human annotators, who determine success based on the goal specification and the task prompt.

-\textbf{Module Benchmark Results:} We summarize per-module performance with a radar chart in Fig.~\ref{fig:module_radar}.
+\textbf{Module Evaluation Results:} We summarize per-module performance with a radar chart in Fig.~\ref{fig:module_radar}.
 Each axis corresponds to a module-level metric, and we normalize all scores to $[0,1]$ so that larger values indicate better performance.
-We also report efficiency across VLM backends using the average latency in Fig.~\ref{fig:submodule_time} and token usage in Fig.~\ref{fig:submodule_token}, both aggregated over the same module benchmark runs.
+We also report efficiency across VLM backends using the average latency in Fig.~\ref{fig:submodule_time} and token usage in Fig.~\ref{fig:submodule_token}, both aggregated over the same module evaluation runs.

 \textbf{Human Evaluation Interface:} Evaluating the task parser in open-world scenes benefits from a human study, since fully automatic evaluation can rely on brittle, hand-crafted heuristics.
 We therefore conduct a human study and build a lightweight labeling UI that supports efficient, reproducible evaluation while ensuring fair, blinded comparison across models.